AdobeDocs/workfront.en/help/classic/administration-and-setup/manage-groups/group-roles/group-actions-allowed-different-types-admins.md

 product-area: system-administration;user-management;setup
 navigation-topic: create-and-manage-groups
 title: Actions allowed for different types of administrators
-description: This table lists the administration activities available for:
+description: This table lists the administration activities available for - EDIT ME.
 ---

 # Actions allowed for different types of administrators